qiushiyan/old-website/public/fpp/ch5.md

 For both $Q$ and $Q^∗$, the results are not significant.
 Thus, we can conclude that the residuals are not distinguishable from a white noise series.

+To see details of these tests, see Section \@ref(tests-for-autocorrelation-and-normality)

 ## Prediction intervals {#predict-interval}